someparty/someparty/source/articles/2025-07-10-pool-party.html.markdown

 ###[Penny & The Pits](https://pennyandthepits.bandcamp.com): *Liquid Compactor*
 ==Watch "Pool Party" on [YouTube](https://youtu.be/-OrxnTlj1T4?si=QUXwM52S-RudC_kJ) - Preview and purchase at [Bandcamp](https://pennyandthepits.bandcamp.com/album/liquid-compactor)==

 I'm hot and cold on Fredericton's [Motherhood](https://motherhoodmusic.bandcamp.com/).
-While I appreciate the freewheeling attitude driving the trio's art rock, they don't tailor their albums for casual listening.
+While I appreciate the devil-may-care attitude driving the trio's art rock, they don't exactly tailor their albums for casual listening.
 Penelope Stevens' new spinoff project [Penny & The Pits](https://pennyandthepits.bandcamp.com) hits differently.
-While *Liquid Compactor* doesn't shy away from spinning Motherhood's zany roulette wheel of styles, The Pits wrap that dynamism in a cool surf-rock package that goes down easy.
+While *Liquid Compactor* doesn't shy away from spinning a similarly zany wheel of styles, The Pits wrap that dynamism in a cool surf-rock package that goes down easy.
 Stevens acknowledges this approach in a press release, stating:

 >"I spent a lot of time making challenging work that would test both myself and the listener.
 Now, I'm trying to make music that feels good; music that connects the heart to the body."